AGVD/YimASI/README.md

 That's it.
 You can now download an asi script such as [VStancer](https://www.gta5-mods.com/scripts/vstancer) and run the game to test it.

-> Despite its name, YimAsi doesn't need YimMenu to work.
+> Despite its name, YimASI doesn't need YimMenu to work.
 You only need the two dlls.

 # Credits:

-[maybegreat48](https://github.com/maybegreat48) created YimAsi.
-I only built it and explained how it works.
+[maybegreat48](https://github.com/maybegreat48) created YimASI.
+I only built it and explained how to make it work.